albamdls/aws-notes/docs/index.md

-# ☁️ AWS Practitioner Study Notes
+# ☁️ AWS Cloud Practitioner Study Notes

 ---

 ## 🏗️ **Introduction**

-Welcome to my **AWS Practitioner Study Hub**! 🚀
+Welcome to my **AWS Cloud Practitioner Study Hub**! 🚀
-This site gathers all my notes, insights, and visuals from two foundational AWS certifications:
-- **AWS Certified Cloud Practitioner (CLF-C02)** ☁️
+This site gathers all my notes, insights, and visuals from the **AWS Certified Cloud Practitioner (CLF-C02)** certification.
-- **AWS Certified AI Practitioner** 🤖

-Each section is designed to be **clear, concise, and visually structured**, helping both myself and others quickly grasp the key concepts behind AWS cloud and AI fundamentals.
+Each section is designed to be **clear, concise, and visually structured**, helping both myself and others quickly grasp the key concepts behind AWS cloud fundamentals.

-Whether you’re just getting started with cloud computing or diving into the world of generative AI, this documentation is meant to serve as a practical and organized resource for learning and revision.
+Whether you’re just getting started with cloud computing or preparing for the AWS exam, this documentation is meant to serve as a practical and organized resource for learning and revision.

 ---

 ## 🎯 **Project Goals**

 - 📚 Create a **centralized web repository** for all AWS learning materials.
-- 🧠 Build an easy-to-follow guide for preparing the **Cloud Practitioner** and **AI Practitioner** exams.
+- 🧠 Build an easy-to-follow guide for preparing the **AWS Cloud Practitioner exam**.
 - 💻 Explore and apply documentation tools like **MkDocs + Material for MkDocs**.
 - 🌐 Make the content public and accessible for others learning AWS, hosted via **GitHub Pages**.
 - 🔄 Keep the notes evolving — as AWS updates, so will this site.